bryanwweber/orbital-mechanics-notes/_sources/time-since-periapsis-and-keplers-equation/universal-lagrange-coefficients-example.md

 # Example: Universal Lagrange Coefficients

-An Earth satellite moves in an inertial frame with the origin at the earth's center.
+An Earth satellite moves in an inertial frame with the origin at the Earth's center.
 Relative to that frame, the initial position and velocity of the satellite are measured as:

 :::{math}
 :label: